AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/bonus-stage-consequence-and-constancy.md

 ```

 On the other hand, in the `else` block, even if `b` were not modified,
-formulating properties only about `a` would make our proof impossible (???as humans???).
+formulating properties only about `a` would render a proof impossible
+for humans.
 The code would be:

 ```c
 /*@